Stewart-Anubis/Sm-Zombiereloaded-3-Franug-Anubis-Edition/README.md

 "zr_zombies_sounds",	 "1",	"Enable/disable togle sounds Zombies.
 Default '1'"
 "zr_zombies_sounds_enable",	 "1",	"Enable/disable sounds Zombies.
 Default '1'"
 "zr_volume_default",			 "0.5",	"Default volume Zr Sounds.
 Default '0.5'"

+### Sounds-General  ...

+Added the possibility to change the location of the system's sound folders.

+* Added the possibility to change the location of the system's sound folders.
+* To upload the sound, simply replace the file "By the same name as the previous file", enter the folder name, and upload the corresponding Cvar to the new folder.
+* Changing the path of folders avoids file conflicts with the same name as competing servers.

+# New Cvars

+* zr_countdown_files_mam - "zr/countdown/" - Folder referring to the counter sounds.
+Man.
+* zr_countdown_files_woman - "zr/countdown/female/" - Folder referring to the counter sounds.
+Woman.
+* zr_files_humans_win - "roundend/humanswin/" - Folder referring to the sounds of the round end.
+Humans win.
+* zr_files_zombie_win - "roundend/zombiewin/" - Folder referring to the sounds of the round end.
+Zombie win.
+* zr_files_zombie_sounds - "zr/" - Folder referring to the sounds of zombies.

 ### Countdown-Male and Female Voice, Customer Selects.
 "zr_voice_count_default",			 "1",	"Default countdown voice. ['1' = Mem  | '2' = Woman!]
 Default 1"